NationalMuseumAustralia/Collection-API-ETL/install/README.md

 ## Usage

 Notes
-* Add the appropriate server name before execution, e.g. `./install.sh 'data.nma.gov.au'`
+* In the commands below, replace `<hostname>` with the appropriate server name, e.g. `./install.sh 'data.nma.gov.au'`
 * Some install steps may require manual input, e.g. `Do you want to continue?
 [Y/n]`
 * The main install script takes around 15 minutes to run